Louis Attard Bowen Therapist

 People who have other foot issues such as bunions, hammertoes, fallen or high arches are at a higher risk of experiencing Morton’s Neuroma, especially if they are putting a lot of stress on their feet, (eg. by doing lots of running).

-You can read some reviews from Louis's clients on the Review page here, or Book Online here for a Bowen Therapy Treatment for Morton's Neuroma in Geelong.
-We're open till 9pm on weekdays and Saturday.
+You can read some reviews from Louis's clients on the Review page here, or Book Online here for a Bowen Therapy session targeting Morton's Neuroma in Geelong.

 1 Comment